circumspect/White-Rabbit/docs/source/dev-guide/debugging.rst

 Enabling dev commands
 =====================

-To give yourself access to the debug commands, copy your Discord ID and paste it into the ``dev_ids.txt`` file in the bot's root directory.
-This file can contain multiple Discord IDs, one on each line.
-Any lines which cannot be interpreted as integers will be ignored, so you can temporarily remove a line from the list by (for example) putting a $ at the end of the line.
-Alternatively, you can use the ``WHITE_RABBIT_DEV_ID`` environment variable to pass in a single Discord ID (useful if you're using Docker or other environments where you don't have access to the file),
+To give yourself access to the debug commands, set the ``WHITE_RABBIT_DEBUG`` environment variable to true.

 Setting the bot's game speed